grazhopper/svndumptool/README.txt

 Sanitize
 --------

-Replaces data and/or metadata of a dumpfile with md5 hashes.
+Replaces data and/or metadata of a dump file with md5 hashes.

 svndumptool.py sanitize [options] source destination